Google Consent Mode v2 for WordPress – implementation example

 All these examples use this Cookie Banner WordPress Plugin

-Configuration example
+Configuration examples

 Example Config for Consent Banner 1 for Google Consent Mode.

-The Banner 2 config looks similiar
+The Banner 2 config looks similar

 Categories for Cookie Banner 2